Skip advert

 Advertisement - Article continues below

-The IONITY network operates across Europe, with 25 locations in the UK and Republic of Ireland as of June 2023.
-While that figure might seem small, the IONITY network is one of the very few that currently operates 350kW ultra-rapid chargers.
+The IONITY network operates across Europe, with 28 live locations in the UK and Republic of Ireland which contain a combined 198 active chargers, with 16 new locations currently being built as of May 2024.
+While that figure might seem small, the IONITY network is one of the very few that currently operates 350kW ultra-rapid chargers at all the stations.
 At those speeds, the latest electric cars like the Hyundai Ioniq 5 and Kia EV6 can recharge their batteries from 10-80% in less than 18 minutes.

 IONITY chargers